 Most research PGs are active for an additional 3 months after the agreement/contract end date to allow final expenditure incurred during the agreement term to be processed.
 As the project is nearing completion, the CI should regularly review all expenditure in the PG and ensure all costs have been processed before the PG end date.
 No new expenditure should be occurring after the granting period end date.

 Once the project is complete, all income has been received and all financial and progress reporting requirements have been met, the PG will need to be closed out.
-If there is a surplus balance, the Research Grants and Contracts Office will verify if the funds may be retained and utilised for other research activities or if they need to be returned to the funding agency.
+If there is a surplus balance, Research Grants and Finance will verify if the funds may be retained and utilised for other research activities or if they need to be returned to the funding agency.

 Where there is deficit balance, the CI is required to liaise with the Business Unit to clear the deficit.

 Some projects will require a financial audit.
 Research Grants and Finance has a Research Grant Audit Officer that is responsible for the management of all audits relating to research projects.
 At PG notification you will be informed of any audit requirements.All US Federal Funded projects are subject to Uniform Guidance/A-133 compliance.
 On acceptance of funding a meeting will be arranged with the CI and School Manager to advise you of your responsibilities and annual compliance requirements.
 This is a rigorous audit of the University’s processes which is conducted by an external company on an annual basis.

 US Federal Funds USFF (including NIH)

 It is recommended that advice be sought from Research Grants and Finance (Manager Research Finance or Manager Research Grants) if considering applying for US Federal Government funding, including from the National Institutes of Health.
 They have strict compliance obligations and require annual and quarterly reporting to Research Grants and Finance including effort reports and expenditure certifications.

 Funds are audited annually and non-compliance findings risk the University’s eligibility to apply for and manage these funds.